johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 >
 > **Data 7**: Posen, Dec 2009.

-Posen's argument is based on empirics; the MPC cannot do more, he argues, because they do not have the necessary policy instruments.
+Posen’s argument is based on empirics; the MPC cannot do more, he argues, because they do not have the necessary policy instruments.

 In 2010, this position appears to soften, with Posen arguing the MPC can and should “do more” to improve growth prospects for the economy.
 Posen is making the case for policy activism, arguing central bank independence should be about taking action, not 'keeping up appearances' of independence: